First in History: Qing Dynasty Yixing Teapots of TianQing Clay Found in US 清代天青泥紫砂壶首次被发现

 Teapot by YANG Fengnian (The sister of YANG Pengnian).
 The two pictures shows the same teapot.
 The first pictures doesn't look like TianQing clay.
 But the second picture does.

-We believe the teapot above made by YANG Fengnian of Qing dynasty is likely of TianQing clay.
+We believe the teapot above made by YANG Fengnian of Qing dynasty is likely of TianQing clay, but needs further confirmation.

 What is NOT TianQing Clay 什么不是天青泥

-All over the internet, most people wrongly put Republic green as TianQing clay.
-In fact, the mines have exhausted TianQing clay in the Qing dynasty.
-Anyone who is selling freshly made TianQing clay teapots are either ignorant or scams.
+All over the internet, most people wrongly put Chemical teapots (Cobalt blue) as TianQing clay.
+In fact, the mines of TianQing clay have been exhausted in the Qing dynasty.
+Any sales of freshly made TianQing clay teapots are almost certainly scams.

 Republic Green.
 Not TianQing clay 朱可心民国绿提梁壶